luizbatista/sports-league-web-ui/README.md

 # Sport League Web UI

-Welcome to the Sport League Web UI project.
-The goal of the project is to build a browser based web frontend SPA that gets the data about match schedule/results from the backend and then computes leaderboard based on the rules explained in the challenge description.
+The goal of the project is to build a browser based web frontend SPA that gets the data about match schedule/results from the backend and then computes leaderboard based on the rules.

 ## Install Dependencies